Aashish1809/DevIncept_Python/final.md

    - IN operator can also be used for the same purpose i.e., to check if an element exists or not.
    - Constant set of values need to be defined in a tuple instead of a list always because they are fast.
    - It makes the code safe as tuple offers “write-protect” data that does not change.
+All the functions used for a list could be applied to a tuple as well, the only difference being tuple doesn't support append() and extend() because tuples are immutable therefore extending them or appending items to them is not possible.
+As it is of fixed size, it supports the find() function.